Harness Engineering for Agentic AI Coding Tools: An Exploratory Study: Discussion

-\paragraph{Practical implications and future directions:} Our systematically compiled overview of eight configuration mechanisms (Table~\ref{tab:config-options-overview}) provides a reference for developers seeking to understand the options available to them.
-Based on our findings, we offer the following concrete observations for practitioners.
-First, \textsc{Context Files}---particularly \texttt{AGENTS.md}---represent the lowest-friction entry point for configuring agentic tools and are already widely adopted.
-Second, developers who rely on multiple tools should consider maintaining an \texttt{AGENTS.md} file as a shared configuration baseline, given its cross-tool support and the reference patterns we observed.
-When multiple context files coexist, teams may benefit from clearly structuring them hierarchically (e.g., using tool-specific files as adapters that reference a shared core file) to reflect the layering patterns we identified.
-Third, for recurring, well-defined workflows, \textsc{Skills} offer the potential for richer configuration through scripts and structured resources, but this potential is currently underutilized.
-In practice, configuration is presently used more as documentation than as automation, suggesting that teams should adopt executable \textsc{Skills} deliberately and only when the expected benefits justify the additional setup effort.
-Finally, given the distinct configuration profiles across tools, teams should be mindful that adopting tool-specific mechanisms (e.g., rule-based configurations) may shape their workflows in tool-dependent ways.
+\paragraph{Practical implications and future directions:} Table~\ref{tab:config-options-overview} helps developers understand available configuration mechanisms.
+Based on our findings, we highlight four implications for practitioners.
+First, \textsc{Context Files}, particularly \texttt{AGENTS.\allowbreak{}md}, are the simplest entry point for configuring agentic tools and are already widely adopted.
+Second, developers who rely on multiple tools should maintain an \texttt{AGENTS.\allowbreak{}md} file as the shared core configuration, given its cross-tool support and the reference patterns we observed.
+When multiple \textsc{Context Files} coexist, teams may benefit from structuring them hierarchically (e.g., using tool-specific files as adapters that reference a shared core file).
+Third, for recurring, well-defined workflows, \textsc{Skills} offer the option of bundling scripts and structured resources, but in practice most \textsc{Skills} do not include such resources.
+Finally, adopting tool-specific mechanisms such as \textsc{Rules} or \textsc{Commands} ties workflows to a specific tool.

-For researchers, our findings point to several directions.
-Longitudinal studies are needed to track how configuration practices evolve as tools mature and as developers gain experience.
-Controlled studies should assess whether advanced mechanisms such as \textsc{Skills} with executable resources or dedicated \textsc{Subagents} provide measurable benefits over \textsc{Context Files} alone, extending prior work on the operational impact of \texttt{AGENTS.md}~\cite{lulla2026impact}.
-Given that projects increasingly use multiple tools (Section~\ref{subsec:characterization_of_repositories}), research should also investigate interoperability challenges: how configuration artifacts interact across tools, and how potential conflicts between overlapping or contradictory instructions in different files can be detected and resolved.
-Our automated data collection and analysis pipeline~\cite{supplementary-material} supports such ongoing analyses.
+For researchers, our findings motivate longitudinal studies to track how configuration practices evolve as tools mature, and controlled studies to assess whether \textsc{Skills} with executable resources or dedicated \textsc{Subagents} provide measurable benefits over \textsc{Context Files} alone~\cite{lulla2026impact}.
+Given that some repositories configure multiple tools (Section~\ref{subsec:characterization_of_repositories}), research should also investigate how conflicts between overlapping instructions across files can be detected and resolved.
+Our data collection and analysis pipeline~\cite{supplementary-material} supports such ongoing analyses.